dsv-su/gdpr-portal/README.md

 ### Response Status Codes

-The Plugin should return a status code if the resource is not returned and report a status.
+The Plugin should return a status code if the of the resource and report a status.
 The message codes below have been designed for this purpose:

 Message code | corresponds to HTTP Status code |  Description